-(See Figure 12 in Unmet Needs Figures PDF attachment) Lightning has the potential to pose a significant risk to the population and can create dangerous situations for public health and safety officials.
+Lightning has the potential to pose a significant risk to the population and can create dangerous situations for public health and safety officials.
 Impactsto Lexington County can include:

-• Lightning has the potential to pose a significant risk to the population and can create dangerous situations for public health and safety officials.
+- Lightning has the potential to pose a significant risk to the population and can create dangerous situations for public health and safety officials.
 Impacts to the Lexington County can include: Individuals can be struck by directly lightning which can cause serious harm or death.
-Individuals can also experience lightning shocks standing under trees or near other objects that have been struck by lightning.
-These incidents can also result in serious harm or death.

-• Trees struck by lightning can fall or limbs can separate causing injuries to individuals nearby or damage to nearby structures

-Lightning strikes and cause structure fires and wildfires creating risk of harm to residents and first responders.
-Lightning can cause power surges and power outages affecting government and business operations. ٠
+Individuals can also experience - lightning shocks standing under trees or near other objects that have been struck by lightning.
+These incidents can also result in serious harm or death. - Trees struck by lightning can fall or limbs can separate causing injuries to individuals nearby or damage to nearby structures. - Lightning strikes and cause structure fires and wildfires creating risk of harm to residents and first responders. - Lightning can cause power surges and power outages affecting government and business operations. - Lightning can damage or affect communications systems.

-- • - Lightning can damage or affect communications systems. - Loss of power can lead to house fires as residents use candles to provide light or light fires to keep warm. - Power outages might place individuals reliance use canales use canales to provide light of light mest to keep warm.
-Power outages might place individuals reliant on oxygen or other electrically operated health and safety devices at risk.
-Rcovery of community lifelines may be delayed as damages to crtical facilities are being repaired.
+Loss of power can lead to house fires as residents use candles to provide light or light fires to keep warm.
+Power outages might place individuals reliant on oxygen or other electrically operated health and safetyevices at risk.
+Rcovery of community lifelines may be delayed as damages to crtical facilities are being repaird.
 The financial and economic recovery of the county following a lightning incident will vary based upon the scope of the incident, the amount of damage created and the ability of the county and cities to make repairs and restore essential functions and community lifelines.
 Also, the speed of recovery can also depend on the amount of planning and preparation taken prior to the incident.

 A summary assessment of lightning hazard vulnerability and impacts to community lifelines is presented in Table 14.

 Table 14: Lightning Vulnerabilities and Consequences to Community Lifelines